julianschiavo/Loadability/CONTRIBUTING.md

 ## Project structure

 Loadability is structured in the default way for Swift Packages.
 Source code is in the `Source/Loadability` directory, with each type in a separate file.
+The library has extensive documentation; please ensure that additive changes have high-quality documentation.

 ## Conclusion